 In July, 1981, a van was purchased; later that year a second van was purchased.

 In 1983, the Church purchased property on South Breeze for parking accommodations.
 That same year, the Church added 30 feet to the front of the sanctuary.
 Property behind the existing church was acquired in 1985, because of the growing congregation.
 Later that year a mobile building was placed on the site and is presently used for classrooms.
 Due to continued growth, in July of 1986, the church acquired 9.983 acres on South Gessner on which to build a new church building.
 On September 30, 1994, the Church purchased an additional 16.82 acres, and was blessed to pay the balance on this property in cash in 1996.

 Through divine guidance, prayers and continued support, Pastor Johnson’s vision to build a bigger Riceville has become a reality.
 On December 8, 2002, the new church building construction was completed.
 On December 22, 2002, the new edifice open it’s doors and held the first service under the guidance of Pastor Joe Johnson.

 On November 21, 2010, Pastor Terry E. Mackey was Installed as the 13th Pastor of Riceville Mt.Olive Baptist Church.
-Pastor Mackey brings a wealth of knowledge, experience and spiritural acumen to Riceville.
-We are excited about having him as our Pastor and “Moving from Impression to Impact”.
+Pastor Mackey brought a wealth of knowledge, experience and spiritual acumen to Riceville.
+In November 2018, Pastor Terry E. Mackey resigned.
+We were blessed having him as our Pastor.